envomp/2019-Logical-Programming/pr15_investigation/investigation.rst

         """

+    def filter_list_by_gender(suspect_list, gender):
+        """
+        Return list of suspects of given gender or whose gender is "undefined."

+        :param suspect_list: list of Suspect objects
+        :param gender: string "Felmale" or "Male"
+        :return: list of suspects of given gender or whose gender is "Undefined"
+        """

     def filer_list_by_age(suspect_list, bottom_age, upper_age):
         """
         Filter out suspects who are younger than the bottom_age and older than the upper_age.